 Felony not Subclassified

 In Pittsburgh, as in all of Pennsylvania, the most serious felonies do not have assigned degrees.
-These crimes include first-degree murder and other murder or manslaughter charges.
+These crimes are specific and include first-degree murder and other murder or manslaughter charges.
 You should consult a Pittsburgh criminal defense attorney promptly if you are facing this type of charge.

 Some of the felonies that are not classified include: